DBOS-project/apiary/postgres-demo/README.md

 mvn -DskipTests package
 ```

-Then, let's start Postgres from a Docker image:
+Then, let's start Postgres from a Docker image.
+We recommend you [configure Docker](https://docs.docker.com/engine/install/linux-postinstall/) so it can be run by non-root users.

 ```shell
 scripts/initialize_postgres_docker.sh